Minimum degrees for powers of paths and cycles

-The classical Szemer\'edi Regularity Lemma~\cite{Szemeredi-regularity} states that every large graph has an $\varepsilon$-regular partition with a bounded number of parts.
-Here we state the so-called minimum degree form of Szemer\'edi's Regularity Lemma (see, e.g.,~\cite[Lemma 9]{KuehnOsthusTaraz} by K\"uhn, Osthus and Taraz).
+The classical Szemer\'edi regularity lemma~\cite{Szemeredi} states that every large graph has an $\eps$-regular partition with a bounded number of parts.
+Here we state the so-called minimum degree form of Szemer\'edi's regularity lemma (see, e.g., Lemma 7 in conjunction with Proposition 9 in~\cite{KuehnOsthusTaraz}).